EPUB Conversion: Prepare Your Manuscript for eBook Conversion

 The best practices for creating an eBook are summarized below.

-A well-formatted eBook only requires the use of the following styles, plus they are the only ones recognized by our converter:
+A well-formatted eBook only requires the use of the following style:

 - Heading 1 (Title, Main Sections)